LLNL/romweb/src/examples.md

 where $v$ is a given advection velocity.
 We choose velocity function so that the dynamics form a spiral advection.

-This example illustrates how a parametric PROM can be built through local ROM interpolation techniques.
-The following sequence of command lines will let you build such a parametric PROM, where the frequency of sinusoidal initial condition function is used as a parameter (its value is passed by a user through -ff command line option).
+This example illustrates how a parametric pROM can be built through local ROM interpolation techniques.
+The following sequence of command lines will let you build such a parametric pROM, where the frequency of sinusoidal initial condition function is used as a parameter (its value is passed by a user through -ff command line option).

-Two local PROMs are constructed through -offline option with parameter values of 1.02 and 1.08, then the local PROM operators are interpolated to build a tailored local PROM at the frequency value of 1.05.
-Unlike the global ROM, the interpolated PROM has dimension that is the same as the individual PROM, i.e., 40 for this particular problem.
+Two local pROMs are constructed through -offline option with parameter values of 1.02 and 1.08, then the local pROM operators are interpolated to build a tailored local pROM at the frequency value of 1.05.
+Unlike the global ROM, the interpolated pROM has dimension that is the same as the individual pROM, i.e., 40 for this particular problem.

 * rm -rf frequencies.txt